• Skip to main content

 Are Social Housing or Council Housing Lets Long-Term Lets?

-Yes, social housing or council housing lets are almost always long-term lets.
-Housing associations or councils may offer a starter tenancy of 12 months and then subsequently a fixed term tenancy of up to five years or an assured tenancy which lasts indefinitely.
+Yes, social housing, council housing, and housing association lets are almost always long-term lets.
+Housing associations or councils may offer a starter tenancy of 12 months.

 Is a Student Let a Long-Term Let?